 Nest Cam Indoor

-The older Nest Cam Indoor (above), plus the spiffing new Nest Cam IQ Indoor, are two of the few security camera systems compatible with the Echo Show.
-This means you'll be able to ask Alexa to watch your video feeds right on the display, which is great for baby monitoring.
+You still get 1080p video at 30fps, which is about as good as it gets, with motion and sound detection.
+And when it comes to Alexa hook-ups, you can ask Alexa to watch your video feeds on the Amazon Echo Show or Echo Spot display, which is great for baby monitoring.
 Also, if you've got one of the newer Fire TV devices, you can see your security streams on your television as well.

 Logitech Circle 2